Case Study with Utah State

 Imagine being able to close your eyes and visualize what you want to create.
 With Puget Systems workstations, the students at Utah State are now able to work on projects that exceed what they were able to do before and do it faster.

-Q: What is the difference between the three recommended systems?
+Q: What is the difference between the two recommended systems?

 Q: Is the CPU or GPU (video card) more important for PhotoScan?

 A: PhotoScan needs a balance of both the CPU and video cards, and the usage of each varies across the different steps involved in using the application.
-Of the main steps, only one uses the video cards - but that step usually accounts for 50-90% of the total processing time, so the GPUs are extremely important to performance.
-The other steps are all CPU dependant, and while additional cores help in many ways we found that dropping the clock speed too much will hamper performance.
+The first two major steps, Align Photos and Build Dense Cloud, are the only core parts of the PhotoScan workflow to use video cards - but those steps can accounts for 50% or more of the total processing time, so the GPUs are extremely important to performance.
+Build Dense Cloud also uses multiple CPU cores to good effect, but the Build Mesh step is heavily dependent on clock speed; lowering that too much will hamper performance.
 You can read more both CPU and GPU scaling in the articles linked to on the right.

 Q: How many video cards does PhotoScan support?

 A: Agisoft has done a good job with supporting multiple GPUs.
 We've only tested up to four video cards at a time, since that is the most that even a large tower chassis can accommodate, and we have found that going from one to two GPUs decreases the time taken by the Build Dense Cloud task by about ~20-25%.
 Adding a third GPU decreases the build time by another ~10%, but adding a fourth GPU only saves another 1-3% percent.
 As such, we usually recommend 1 to 3 GPUs depending on your budget and how high of quality settings you use when building the dense point cloud.

 Q: How much RAM do I need?